robbiethebakerman/w4_d1_sinatra_app_rock_paper_scissors/hw_rock_paper_scissors.md

 DONE - Add a welcome page (and a route to get it) to explain the rules before the user picks their move.
 Add a link to this on the result view.

-- Add some CSS to either/both of your pages.
+DONE - Add some CSS to either/both of your pages.

 ### Further extension: